 A good cash buyer shows you those numbers if you ask.
 A bad one just gives you a take-it-or-leave-it figure and won't explain the math.

-Factors that move the offer up or down:
+Other factors that move the offer up or down:

 - Condition: "As-is" doesn't mean condition is irrelevant.
 It means we don't ask you to fix it.
 The repair budget still factors into our number.